 Peanut Butter Sriracha Cookies

 Added Note: These cookies ARE spicy/hot whatever you want to call it.
 My heat tolerance peaks at just around the ‘hot’ level of salsa, wing sauces, taco sauces etc. Sometimes hot is too hot for me, but for me these cookies warm the tongue for a few minutes and goes away.
 No tears, just a warm tongue.

-Protip: Use an Oxo Medium Cookie Scoop (size 40 / 1 1/2 tbs to make these cookies a breeze!)
+Protip: Use an Oxo Medium Cookie Scoop (size 40 / 1 1/2 tbs to make these cookies a breeze!
+Affiliate link)

+Peanut Butter Sriracha Cookies